top of page

 As one of Tennessee’s oldest graveyards, it is perhaps not surprising that approximately 3,000 markers are missing of the estimated 4,000 occupants.
 These include around 100 Confederate soldiers who died during the Civil War, as well as slaves who died prior to 1865.
 This is most likely the field I saw at the far side of the cemetery, which appeared mostly empty, and is flanked by small upright posts and simple wooden crosses.

 There are three famous people buried in Riverside: Milton Brown, a US Congressman, Civil War Confederate Brigadier General Alexander Campbell, and US Congressman William Haskell who served in the Seminole and Mexican -American Wars and practiced law until his death from mental illness (!).
 One of the most interesting monuments here to me was to someone named Jones who was a high-ranking Mason at one time in the Order of High Priesthood.
 The tall structure is made to look like it holds a library of books – no doubt esoteric material related to his studies and rank!
-The other was a brick grave house who I believe belongs to Fanny Connally who died in 1845 and is the daughter of one of the towns earliest settlers.
+The other was a brick grave house which I believe belongs to Fanny Connally who died in 1845 and is the daughter of one of the towns earliest settlers.
 There is a slab in front of the structure, and the brick cylinder of sorts has held up remarkably well.

 When the privately owned Hollywood Cemetery was created it became the primary burial ground in Jackson, but the old families of Jackson still buried their loved ones here in Riverside.
 By 1976 it was acknowledged by the city that the older generations were nearly gone, and a trust fund was set up to maintain the cemetery as a major historic landmark.